All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Growth Hormone-Gut Connection

 The relationship between growth hormone, IGF-1, and the gastrointestinal tract is well established in the scientific literature.
-Understanding these connections helps explain why GH optimization through sermorelin therapy may have implications for digestive health.
+Understanding these connections helps explain why GH improvement through sermorelin therapy may have implications for digestive health.

 IGF-1 and Intestinal Cell Renewal